gethynellis/Power-Platform-Automation-One-Day/Hackerthon/LAB[PL-200]_M07L02_Approval_flow.md

 retrieve the appropriate manager, seek their approval, and edit the row based on the manager's decision.

+### Prerequisite - You need to complete the BPF lab

+**You will need to complete the BPF lab to be able to complete this.
+The BPF lab, exercise 1 creates several columns in the tables in the solution.
+You may need these columns for this lab to work**

 ## Exercise 1 – Prepare the solution

 ### Task 1 – Add field to the Knowledge Assessment